Canon 650D vs Leica M Typ 240

 It is notable that the 650D has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 650D and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the M Typ 240 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the M Typ 240 was followed by the Leica M Typ 262.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 650D and M Typ 240 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Leica M Typ 240 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 650D or the Leica M Typ 240 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.